Malaa-tech/react-native-simple-line-chart/docs/interfaces/ActivePointConfig.md

 • `Optional` **color**: `ColorValue`

-The color of the active point
+The color of the active point circle

 **`Default`**